Wildlife to see in Alaska and the best places to go

 The sight of dozens of brown bears lining up for a salmon supper is one of the world’s great wildlife spectacles – Brook Falls in September in Katmai is the place to go.

-Bald eagles, it has been remarked (in this very magazine), inhabit the small city of Homer in a density akin to the pigeons of Trafalgar Square.
+Bald eagles, it has been remarked, inhabit the small city of Homer in a density akin to the pigeons of Trafalgar Square.
 This is one raptor you won’t need the spotting scope for.

 You could go to Yukon Delta to get a glimpse of its millions of waterbirds, but the rarer spectacled eider duck – yes, a relative of our own common eider – would make for an unusual tick.